cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 <p align="center"><b>Figure 1:</b> $VAR(1)$ process of dimension $K=3$ and cointegration rank $r=2$.</p>

-The signals represented by the black and blue lines move, on average, in the same direction, whereas the signal represented by the orange line deviates from this pattern.
+The signals represented by the black and blue lines follow, on average, the same direction, whereas the signal represented by the orange line deviates from the other processes.
 The cointegration theory tells us precisely what linear combination of these signals produces a stationary process.
 Application of the theory above yields $r=2$.
 Hence, the two rows of the matrix $\beta$, $\beta_1$ and $\beta_2$, represent the two cointegration vectors.
 Fig. 2 shows the signals $\beta_1 \cdot y_t$ and $\beta_2 \cdot y_t$.
 The dashed lines represent $\pm 1.5$ the standard deviation of the signals.

 <p align="center">
   <img src="figures/beta_1.png" width="45%">